|

 flight of steps ascends to the tower, making an enjoyable climb

-for thousands of visitors rewarded with wide views.
 York's earlier wooden castle on the site was constructed in 1069 by William the Conqueror as a base for his violent campaign to subdue the North.
-A plaque on the tower records that it was also the site

 of a notorious massacre of York's 150 Jews in 1190 by an anti-Jewish

 occurred in England.
+Beseiged inside the tower where they

 www.english-heritage.org.uk/cliffords